inloop/image-picker/README.md

 }
 ```

-Please for more info and detailed implementation see our ExampleApp and ImageCell class and nib.
+Please for more info and detailed implementation see our ExampleApp and `CustomImageCell` class and nib or directly to implementation of `AssetCell` in Image Picker sources.

 ## Presentation